 Don’t vacuum pack or compress

-When storing your pillows away, avoid compressing them in any way.
+When storing your pillows away for later, avoid compressing them in any way.
 Compression can force the quill ends into and through the outer fabric.

 Allow your pillows to keep their natural shape when in storage.